Is Violin Good for Kids? 9 important qualities

 3. Communication with others

 It is often acknowledged how good team sports are for children.
 And they certainly are.
-But let’s not forget that learning an instrument can provide similar benefits to a child.
+But let’s remember that learning an instrument can benefit a child similarly.

 It is not only personal training and patience which are at stake here.
 The main purpose of an instrument is to learn to play in front of an audience with musical partners.
 A coordinated effort is crucial here.